 click to enlarge

-Submerged in a festive swarm of "Saturday Night Live" writers -- a mix of balding 40-somethings and fresh-faced young hipsters with toothpick-thin girlfriends Bryan Tucker bounds down the stairwell from the writers' room on the ninth floor of NBC Studios at Rockefeller Center to the eighth floor of studio 8H.
+Bryan Tucker is bounding down the stairwell from the writers' room on the ninth floor of NBC Studios at Rockefeller Center to the eighth floor of studio 8H.
+Behind him is a swarm of "Saturday Night Live" writers, a mix of balding 40-somethings and fresh-faced kids with toothpick-thin girlfriends.
 Strangely enough, the person leading the charge is Jonah Hill, chunky young star of "Superbad," just one of many celebrities hanging out backstage tonight.

 Tucker navigates the narrow hallways where Andy Samberg, Amy Poehler and Seth Meyers brush by en route to their next sketch.
 Among the guests backstage are Sean "P. Diddy" Combs and Demi Moore.
 In a nearby corner, recent "American Idol" castoff Michael Johns is holding court with a few blond admirers.
 This is apparently where the beautiful people come to spend their 15 minutes of fame.